finos/common-domain-model/documentation/source/documentation.rst

    }

 In this respect, the CDM ``contract`` corresponds to the confirmation view of the FpML *trade*, while the ``contractualProduct`` corresponds to the pre-trade view of the FpML *trade*.
-The FpML *trade* term is indeed deemed ambiguous, and its use as part of the standard is largely due to an exclusive focus on post-execution activity in the initial stages of its development.
-Later adjustments in this respect would have been made difficult as a result of backward compatibility considerations.
+(The FpML *trade* term has not been used as part of the CDM because deemed ambiguous in this respect.
+Its use as part of the standard is largely due to an exclusive focus on post-execution activity in the initial stages of its development.
+Later adjustments in this respect would have been made difficult as a result of backward compatibility considerations.)

 The economic terms
 ^^^^^^^^^^^^^^^^^^